 Absent criminal conduct, I generally don’t care how other mothers choose to raise their children.

 Hear me out.
 I know my emotional limitations, and I completely lack the mental stamina required to stay at home all day with two young children.
 I’ll likely feel differently when my girls, now ages 1 and 3, are a few years older, but that’s how I feel now.
+I have a friend who’s from Europe and is a Cultural Care Au Pair for a working mom in the US.
+She tells me how she helps the kids with their homework, cooks, cleans, etc. She is often thanked by the mom for helping her manage because she “couldn’t do it without you!”
+It’s au pairs, family members and pre-school that really helps us working moms.
 This past weekend, I flew out of state with both girls to visit longtime girlfriends.
 (My husband went hunting out west, and he got a Get Out of Hell Free card because he doesn’t give me trouble when he has both children and I’m away on a girls’ weekend.)

 While the girls were generally good on the trip, this is how I felt when I pulled back into my driveway when the weekend was over: